 At the Ningxia site, planting trip volunteers learn how to plant a mix of shrubs and also how to construct massive straw grids.
 Shrubs help to provide a solid foundation for soil development and restoration of vegetation diversity, while these straw grids both decelerate evaporation and improve soil moisture to buffer the survival rate of the shrubs that are planted.
 In addition to recruiting volunteers, MTP also contracts local farmers to carry out grid establishment, seed collection, and other planting activities, which helps generate extra income for local communities.

 Find out more about how to become a volunteer and join one of these planting trips here.

+MTP carried out long-term monitoring of forest plots: volunteers can also help to prune and trim the trees, which is critical to promote strong and healthy growth; local communities and students also help to monitor and maintain the trees growing on their land.
+Meanwhile, farmers can sell straws collected from their own crops to forest farm to get extra incomes.
 Forest surveys are a major component of monitoring the reforestation efforts.
-These are conducted by satellite and drone technology as well as by in-field investigations led by our forestry experts.
+These are conducted by drone technology as well as by in-field investigations led by our forestry experts.
 Compiling reams of data year after year allows MTP to evaluate metrics of progress like survival rate, rainfall, coverage, degree of desertification, biodiversity, vegetation structure, height and diameter, and crown size of flora.
 From these data measurements, MTP can analyze long-term trends in forest health and growth.

 联系我们 Contact Us